munificent/game-programming-patterns/book/bytecode.markdown

 <aside name="text">

-The scripting system I wrote for [Henry Hatsworth and the Puzzling Adventure][hatsworth] worked like this.
+The scripting system I wrote for [Henry Hatsworth in the Puzzling Adventure][hatsworth] worked like this.

 [hatsworth]: http://en.wikipedia.org/wiki/Henry_Hatsworth_in_the_Puzzling_Adventure